-The New to EI Forum is on the first Tuesday of the month from 3:00 PM - 4:00 PM (central).
+The New to EI Forum is on is on the first Tuesday of the month from 3:00 PM - 4:00 PM (central), except for January and July.
 Join the zoom meeting and enter New2EI as the password.

 If you need assistance between forum meetings, please feel free to reach out to any of the EI Partners.